Tungway1990/Yolov5-application/README.md

 This is a Yolov5-application on Kaggle completition.

-inBigData Chest X-ray Abnormalities Detection https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection
+BigData Chest X-ray Abnormalities Detection https://www.kaggle.com/c/vinbigdata-chest-xray-abnormalities-detection